coolworldwithoutanythingcool/learning-html/README.md

 # learning-html
-just me learning html from freecodecamp that's it also there's just a minor css the video link from where im learning
+this is my first time using github and learning to code just me learning html from freecodecamp that's it also there's just a minor css the video link from where im learning